rcarrata/rcarrata.github.io/_posts/2022-02-23-sign-images-1.md

 and voilà!

-Kyverno save the day (and our Software Supply Chain as well) by preventing the deployment of the pod using a non signed and verified container image.
+Kyverno saved the day (and our Software Supply Chain as well) by preventing the deployment of the pod using a non-signed and unverified container image.

 NOTE: this example uses Kyverno, but other Policy Engines can be used. [compatible with Cosign](https://docs.sigstore.dev/cosign/overview#kubernetes-integrations) such as [OPA](https://github.com/sigstore/cosign-gatekeeper-provider) or [Conaisseur](https://github.com/sse-secure-systems/connaisseur#what-is-connaisseur).